Bob Clark (businessman): Philanthropy

 In 2016, Clark and Clayco's company partners promised to give $4.1 million to Washington University in St. Louis School of Medicine through the Clayco Foundation to advance research into RVCL, a rare blood-vessel disease that results in death five to 10 years after diagnosis.

 The Clayco Foundation gave money to Savannah College of Art and Design, which renamed one of its building complexes for Clark.
 The complex, now called Clark Hall, is listed on the National Register of Historic Places as a National Historic Landmark.

 In 2021, the Clayco Foundation endowed a $500,000 scholarship in Penn State’s Department of Architectural Engineering to help make the student body more diverse and help full-time undergraduate students who have financial need.

 Awards & honors

 In 2007, Clark received the "What's Right with the Region" award from Focus St. Louis for improving racial equality and social justice.
 That same year, he was recognized by the NAACP with the "Commitment to St. Louis" award.

 The St. Louis Business Journal named him among the "St. Louis Influentials" from 2005 to 2011.
-In 2023, Clark received the Ellis Island Medal of Honor for his contributions to American society and his support for cultural unity and diversity.

 In addition to the awards Clark has received personally, Clayco has also been widely recognized.
 The firm was named among Fast Company's Best Workplaces for Innovators in 2021, and that same year, it was honored as the ENR Midwest Contractor of the Year.
 Additionally, Clayco has been ranked one of ENR's "Best of the Best" list and was named first BDC Top 100 Design-Build Firms List.